wp-plugins/mmww/readme.txt

 order of the date and time they were taken.

-You can specify templates defining what metadata items should be used to create each WordPress attachment post's fields: title, caption, alt text, and descripion.
+You can specify templates defining what metadata items should be used to create each WordPress attachment post's fields: title, caption, alt text, and description.

 For audio files, MMWW can automatically create the [audio] shortcode provided by [Jetpack[(http://wordpress.org/extend/plugins/jetpack/).
 If you don't have Jetpack, you can find that shortcode also in the [Shortpack](http://wordpress.org/extend/plugins/shortpack/) plugin.